Note

 To configure a backup policy, follow these steps:

-If you haven't yet created a Recovery Services backup vault, follow these instructions.
+If you don't have a Recovery Services backup vault, follow these instructions to create one.

-Select the policy that you want to associate with the vault, then select OK.
+Select the policy that you want to associate with the vault, and then select OK.

-- The details of the default policy are listed under the drop-down menu.
+- The details of the default policy are listed on the dropdown menu.

 If you don't want to use the default policy, select Create New, and create a custom policy.